ornicar/scalex/readme.md

-# Hoogle-like documentation search engine for scala library.
+# Scalex 3, Hoogle-like documentation search engine for scala library.

+This is the development version.

 - [See it in action](http://scalex.org)